Witchdoctor90/Templator/README.md

 - Create HTML templates with the necessary placeholders (e.g., `{{name}}`).
 - Use the web interface to edit and dynamically fill templates.
 - Preview changes in real-time.
-- Export the final document as HTML or PDF for distribution or storage.
+- Export the final document as PDF for distribution or storage.

 ---